 What does it mean

-to believe in jesus?
+to FOLLOW jesus?

 We were created to know God, enjoy His presence, and honor Him with our lives.
 But sin—our failure to live the way God designed—has separated us from Him.
 Sin leaves us spiritually lost, blind, and dead, no matter how alive we might feel.
 Without God, life is filled with hopelessness and an endless search for meaning.